TR1DENTSKY/EmailApp-Java/README.md

-Email Application
+Email Application -

-Scenario:
+Create an email for the new recruit John Wick.

-You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.
+Let him select the department he wishs to be in.

-Application should do the following:
+Upon selection the application should do the following:

     * Generate an email with the following syntax: